How To Determine Qualified Wages For The Employee Retention Tax Credit

 Wages Paid By A Business Experiencing A Significant Decline In Gross Receipts

 Businesses that experienced a significant decline in gross receipts from 2019 to 2020 or 2021 are eligible to claim the ERC.
-The IRS defines a significant decline in gross receipts differently in each year the ERC can be claimed.
+The IRS defines a significant decline in gross receipts differently for 2020 and 2021.

 In 2020, the IRS defined a significant decline in gross receipts as a calendar quarter that is 50% less than the same calendar quarter in 2019.
 Once your gross receipts are greater than 80% compared to the corresponding 2019 calendar quarter, the period of significant decline ends in the NEXT calendar quarter.
 For example, if your business meets the 8o% threshold in February, the period of significant decline ends in April.